-- T&A Mode set the time and attendance mode: - Not Use disable the time and attendance functions for this device. - Manual users must press the specified key every time they enter or leave to record their T&A events. - Manual Fix when a T&A key is pressed, the device will remain in that mode until a different T&A key is pressed. - Auto change the device will automatically change T&A modes to correspond with the functions specified for a time period. - Event Fix the device will perform only the specified T&A function. - T&A Key specify which keys to use for T&A events and the event types associated with them: - Function Key select a function key from the drop-down list to assign a T&A event (\1-\15).
-If you are using the Event Fix mode, you can click the checkbox to the right to designate a fixed event. - Event Caption enter a caption for the event.
+- T&A Mode: Set the time and attendance mode: - Not Use: Disable the time and attendance functions for this device. - Manual: Users must press the specified key every time they enter or leave to record their T&A events. - Manual Fix: When a T&A key is pressed, the device will remain in that mode until a different T&A key is pressed. - Auto change: The device will automatically change T&A modes to correspond with the functions specified for a time period. - Event Fix: The device will perform only the specified T&A function. - T&A Key: Specify which keys to use for T&A events and the event types associated with them: - Function Key: Select a function key from the drop-down list to assign a T&A event (\1-\15).
+If you are using the Event Fix mode, you can click the checkbox to the right to designate a fixed event. - Event Caption: Enter a caption for the event. - Auto Mode Schedule: When using the Auto Change mode, you can specify when the event will occur by selecting a timezone in the dropdown list.
+For more information on creating a timezone, please see section 3.7.1.

-- Auto Mode Schedule when using the Auto Change mode, you can specify when the event will occur by selecting a timezone in the drop-down list.
-For more information on creating a timezone, see section 3.6.1. - Event Type set the type of event to assign to the key (Not Use, Check In, Check Out, In, or Out).
+Event Type: Set the type of event to assign to the key (Not Use, Check In, Check Out, In, or Out).
 In/Out indicates the general check in/out events during a day whereas Check In/Out indicates the formal check in/out events upon arrival and departure at work-or the first check-in and the last check-out events on that day.
-When you choose Check In or Check Out, you can enable the "Regard as normal check-in/check-out event" option. - If this option is enabled, users using the appropriate keys will be regarded arriving or leaving on time at work even though they actually come late or leave early.
+When you choose Check In or Check Out, you can enable the "Regard as normal check-in/check-out event" option.
+If this option is enabled, users using the appropriate keys will be regarded arriving or leaving on time at work even though they actually come late or leave early.
 If you enable the "Only Result" option, they appear being on time on T&A reports but their work time will be calculated correctly based on their actual check in/out time.
 If you choose Out, you can enable the "Add work time after this event" option.
 If this option is enabled, users using the appropriate key will be considered working for the remainder of the time slot even though they leave the office early.

 The Wiegand tab allows you to configure the Wiegand format for a BioLite Net device.
 Unlike BioStation devices, only one Wiegand format can be configured at a time (either input only or output only).
-Click ChangeFormat to launch the Wiegand Configuration wizard.
-To activate the Wiegand feature for a BioLite Net device, click the checkbox at the top right of the tab.
-For more information on configuring the Wiegand format, see section 3.2.9.
+You can click Change Format to launch the Wiegand Configuration wizard.
+To activate the Wiegand feature for a BioLite Net device, you can select the checkbox at the top right of the tab.
+For more information on configuring the Wiegand format, pleaes see section 3.2.13.